How Much Does Adoption Cost in Victoria? A Realistic 2026 Breakdown

 International adoption requires extensive document preparation — notarization, apostilles, and certified translations of Australian documents into the language of the overseas country.
 This is not optional and the costs are real.

-Once a child is approved to travel to Australia, an adoption visa (subclass 102 or 101 depending on circumstances) must be obtained through the Department of Home Affairs.
+Once a child is approved to travel to Australia, an Adoption Visa (subclass 102) may be required through the Department of Home Affairs.
 Mandatory medical examinations for the child are also required.

 Travel costs: highly variable

 Most country programs require at least one trip to meet the child, and depending on the country, you may need to stay for several weeks.
-Flights, accommodation, meals, and incidentals for two adults for three to six weeks in Colombia or South Korea represent a significant additional cost.
-Budget a minimum of $8,000–$15,000 for travel, though costs can run higher depending on the country and circumstances.
+Flights, accommodation, meals, and incidentals represent a significant additional cost.
+Travel costs vary by country and circumstances.

-The research figure often cited is $10,000–$40,000 for the overseas program alone.
-When you add Victorian assessment fees, document preparation, immigration costs, and travel, the realistic total for many families exceeds $40,000.
-The Victorian Law Reform Commission and advocacy organisations have repeatedly noted the inequity between IVF treatment (partially subsidised through Medicare) and intercountry adoption (entirely out-of-pocket).
+The research figure is $10,000–$40,000+ for the intercountry program.
+When you add Victorian assessment fees, document preparation, immigration costs, and travel, planning may need to approach $50,000.
+The Victorian Law Reform Commission and advocacy organisations have repeatedly noted the inequity between IVF treatment (partially subsidised through Medicare) and intercountry adoption (generally out-of-pocket).

 Step-Parent Adoption: What to Expect